dodopizza/infra.monitoring.opentelemetry-collector-contrib/exporter/azureblobexporter/README.md

 - append_blob: configures append blob behavior.
 When enabled, telemetry data is appended to a single blob instead of creating new blobs.
 This can be useful for aggregating data or reducing the number of blobs created.
   - enabled (default `false`): determines whether to use append blob mode.
   - separator (default `\n`): string to insert between appended data blocks.
+- `compression` (default = "" which means no compression): Compression algorithm to use before uploading data to blob storage.
+  - Supported values: `gzip` or empty for no compression
+  - When enabled, compressed files will have `.gz` extension appended to blob name (e.g., `logs_15_04_05.json.gz`)
+  - **Not compatible with `append_blob.enabled = true`**.
+Validation will fail if both are enabled.
+  - Azure Data Explorer (Kusto) natively supports gzip decompression during ingestion
+  - Recommended for reducing storage costs and improving upload performance
 - `retry_on_failure`
   - `enabled` (default = true)
   - `initial_interval` (default = 5s): Time to wait after the first failure before retrying; ignored if `enabled` is `false`